-An applicant with a previous Section 502 Single Family Housing Direct or Guaranteed loan that resulted in a loss paid by the Federal government within seven years prior to the date of submission to the Agency is considered significant derogatory credit and must provide the lender with the following information:
+An applicant with a previous Section 502 Single Family Housing Direct or Guaranteed loan that resulted in a loss paid by the Federal government may be considered to have significant derogatory credit.

+A previous USDA loss that occurred more than seven years prior to the date of submission to the Agency is not considered derogatory credit.